swatidantu/robocomp-blog-web/gsoc/2021/posts/trung_ngo_tan/post06.md

 ## Conclusion:
 Throughout this projest, three components are published: BodyHandJointsDetector, ImageBaseGestureRecognition, PoseBasedGestureRecognition.
 I will also code the testing client for each approach.
 + BodyHandJointsDetector: [component](https://github.com/rongtuech/robocomp-robolab/tree/sign_language_commit/components/detection/BodyHandJointsDetector) , [client](https://github.com/rongtuech/robocomp-robolab/tree/sign_language_commit/components/detection/test/bodyHandJointsDetectorClient).
 In this component,
-I use Oenpose light model and media-pipe lib to get skeleton from image body.
+I use Openpose light model and media-pipe lib to get skeleton from image body.

 + ImageBasedRecognition: [component](https://github.com/rongtuech/robocomp-robolab/tree/sign_language_commit/components/detection/imageBasedGestureRecognition) , [client](https://github.com/rongtuech/robocomp-robolab/tree/sign_language_commit/components/detection/test/imageBasedGestureRecognitionClient).
 In this project, we implement [WLASL recognizer](https://github.com/dxli94/WLASL).
 There are pretrained model for this dataset.
 Therefore, we reuse these models without any training.
 In the image-based approach, they use I3D model for recognition.